Kyle Kuzma: Los Angeles Lakers (2017–2021)

-Washington Wizards (2021–present)
+Washington Wizards (2021–2025)

 On August 6, 2021, Kuzma was traded to the Washington Wizards as part of a package for Russell Westbrook.
 Kuzma made his Wizards debut on October 20, recording eleven points, 15 rebounds and three assists in a 98–83 win over the Toronto Raptors.
 On November 10, he made four three pointers in the fourth quarter of a game against the Cleveland Cavaliers, including two in the final 30 seconds to elevate the Wizards to a 97–94 win.
 On December 8, Kuzma recorded 26 points, seven rebounds, four assists and hit a game-winning three-pointer in a 119–116 win over the Detroit Pistons.
 On January 3, 2022, he scored a season-high 36 points, alongside 14 rebounds and six assists, in a 124–121 win over the Charlotte Hornets.
 On January 9, Kuzma grabbed a career-high 22 rebounds, alongside 27 points, in a 102–100 win over the Orlando Magic.
 On February 10, he recorded his first career triple-double in a 113–112 win over the Brooklyn Nets, scoring 15 points while adding 13 rebounds and 10 assists.
 On February 25, Kuzma tied his season high of 36 points, alongside eight rebounds, seven assists and two steals, in a 157–153 double overtime loss to the San Antonio Spurs.

 On January 11, 2023, Kuzma scored 21 points and made a game-winning three-pointer in a 100–97 win over the Chicago Bulls.
 The next game, Kuzma scored a season-high 40 points, along with seven rebounds and seven assists in a 112–108 loss against the New York Knicks.

+On June 20, 2023, Kuzma declined his $13 million player option and elected to enter free agency; however, on June 30 he signed a four-year, $102 million deal to remain with the Wizards.

+Milwaukee Bucks (2025–present)

+On February 6, 2025, Kuzma was traded to the Milwaukee Bucks as part of a multi-team trade.
+He made his Bucks debut on February 7, scoring twelve points and seven rebounds in a 107–112 loss to the Atlanta Hawks.
+In Game 1 of the Bucks' playoff series against the Indiana Pacers he recorded zero points, zero rebounds, zero assists, zero steals, and zero blocks on 0-for-5 shooting in 22 minutes of play.
+His performance was the sixth time in postseason history a player recorded zeros in every category, and drew comparisons to former Buck Tony Snell's performance in a 2017 regular-season game.
+Head coach Doc Rivers attributed Kuzma's lack of statistics to limited action with the ball.
+Kuzma finished the series with averages of 5.8 points, 2.2 rebounds and 0.8 assists per game with a 34.3% field goal percentage as the Bucks lost in five games.